nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - `show 1`: Shows the student particular and lab results of the student at index 1.

+### <a name="list-students"></a>3.6 List All Students: `list`

+Displays a list of all students in the left panel.
+This list is ordered first by class ID followed by student name.

 ## <a name="lab-features"></a>4.
 Lab Features

 ### <a name="add-lab"></a>4.1 Add Lab: `addlab`